wazo-platform/wazo-doc/source/scalability_and_distributed_systems/contact_and_presence_sharing.rst

 interface as it's advertised IP address.
 To advertise a different address you will have to override the default configuration.

-To do se you have to create a file in the conf.d directory of all services.
+To do so you have to create a file in the :file:`conf.d` directory of all services.

 First, create a configuration file that will be used for all services.